ResearchObject/ro-crate/docs/1.2-DRAFT/metadata.md

 RO-Crate realizes these principles using a particular set of technologies and best practices:

-1. The _RO-Crate Metadata File_ and _RO-Crate Website_ can be directly published on the web together with the RO-Crate payload.
+1. The _RO-Crate Metadata Document_ can be stored in an _RO-Crate Metadata File_ and an _RO-Crate Website_ can be directly published on the web together with the RO-Crate payload.
 In addition, a data package (e.g. BagIt Zip archive) that contain the RO-Crate can also be published on the web.
-2. The _RO-Crate Metadata File_ is based on the structured data format [JSON-LD].
+2. The _RO-Crate Metadata Document_ is based on the structured data format [JSON-LD].
 3. Multiple open source tools/libraries are available [for JSON][JSON] and [for JSON-LD][JSON-LD].
-4. The _RO-Crate Website_ is [HTML 5], and the _RO-Crate Metadata File_ is [JSON-LD], one of the [W3C RDF 1.1 formats].
+4. The _RO-Crate Website_ is [HTML 5], and the _RO-Crate Metadata Document_ is [JSON-LD], one of the [W3C RDF 1.1 formats].
-5. The _RO-Crate Metadata File_ reuse common vocabularies like [Schema.org], and this specification [recommend identifiers](#recommended-identifiers) it should link to.
+5. The _RO-Crate Metadata Document_ reuse common vocabularies like [Schema.org], and this specification [recommend identifiers](#recommended-identifiers) it should link to.

 ## Base metadata standard: Schema.org